 What are the factors that shape the career decisions you make?
 Let us contemplate a few.

-What is your perception about how a career should look like or what it would entail is a critical factor that shapes the choice of career.
+What is your perception of how a career should look like or what it would entail is a critical factor that shapes the choice of career.
 For some, learning a skill and continually honing it might be the idea of a good career, while some may visualise a good career as being in a leadership role.

 Also Read | Career Trends Of The 21st Century You Should Know